-Born in Richmond, California, Bill McGinnis grew up hiking the hills and creeks of the East Bay, building carts and forts with his brother Gregor in their backyard, and exploring San Francisco Bay by raft, canoe, and sailboat.
-From age 16 on through college and graduate school, McGinnis seized every opportunity to raft and canoe rivers throughout California and beyond.
+A California native, William McGinnis grew up in the San Francisco Bay Area.
+From his youth on through college and graduate school, McGinnis seized every opportunity to sail San Francisco Bay and raft and canoe rivers throughout California and beyond.

 In recognition of his many contributions to the sport of rafting, in 2000, Bill was named one of the “Top 100 Paddlers of the Century” by Paddler Magazine, the leading national paddle-sport publication.

 McGinnis published the original The Guide’s Guide in 1981 and the greatly expanded Guide’s Guide Augmented in 2006.
 To this day, this comprehensive work serves as a bible for professional river guides all over the world.

 While he has a slew of first descents and pioneering raft runs in California and throughout the world to his credit, McGinnis says it is his influence on guiding that he is most proud of.
 The essence of good guiding, he says, is “…appreciating, nurturing people.
 Helping them move from fear to confidence to joy, from being a stranger in a group to bonding, from feeling cut-off from nature to feeling in love with and at one with this planet, and from being somewhat scattered inside and maybe self-critical to feeling more self-accepting, more whole, more energized, more alive.”

 It’s been said that we gain experience—and eventually wisdom—by making mistakes.
 This certainly applies to Bill.
 At least the making mistakes part!
 One such near-death misadventure is described in his short but terrifying ebook, “Disaster on the Clearwater: Rafting Beyond the Limits.”